gencat/participa/docs/HOW_TO_UPGRADE.md

 ### Temporal fixes

-#### Temporal fix: proposals originated in meetings
-Meetings with associated proposals (e.g. with proposals originated in the meeting) crash to be rendered.
-This is because of the presenter used.

-There is a bugfix in current master (06/11/2019) but this bugfix has a mispelling bug itself: https://github.com/decidim/decidim/pull/5383/commits/35b69c9cb80fba850109ca9fce0edb97b5280856

-So, we're overriding the proposalPresenter with the correct fix.
-When participa is upgraded to Decidim v0.20 with the correct fix, this overrides should be removed (and its directories):

-- app/presenters/decidim/proposals/proposal_presenter.rb
-- decidim-core/app/cells/decidim/coauthorships_cell.rb

 ### Existing modules
 These are custom modules and this is what you have to keep in mind when updating the version of Decidim.